mundschenk-at/wp-typography/readme.txt

 == Changelog ==

-= 3.0.0 - unreleased =
+= 3.0.0 - December 2, 2015 =
 * DOM-based HTML parsing with HTML5-PHP
 * Translation-ready & German translation added
-* Added German as a diacritics language (mainly for French words)
+* Added German as a diacritics language (mainly for French words).
 * Various optimizations (hyphenation is still slow, though)
-* Fixed custom hyphenation patterns
+* Fixed custom hyphenation patterns.
-* Fixed some calls to deprecated functions
+* Fixed some calls to deprecated functions.
-* Adopted semantic versioning for the project
+* Adopted semantic versioning for the project.
-* ...
+* Added workaround for Safari font bug.
+* Added transient caching to speed things up a bit.

 = 2.0.4 - January 4, 2011 =

 * An errant "settings" link was being injected into the "Plugins" page.
 It has been removed.